Social care and quality improvement

-However, as the process of continuous quality improvement is still a developing field in social care, although there is a well-developed tradition of QI, as yet there is no systematic and sector-wide approach to quality improvement.
-Quality Cycles, used in comparable settings such as healthcare, where they are known as clinical audit, offer the potential to provide such a sector wide approach.
+However, as yet there is no systematic and sector-wide approach to quality improvement.
+Quality Cycles, used in comparable settings such as healthcare, where they are known as clinical audit, offer the potential to provide such a sector-wide approach.

 Care audit is a means to showcase excellence across the sector, to identify unmet need or unacceptable variation in care, and to drive improvement where necessary.

 In 2013 the government described its plan to change the care and support system in its White Paper ‘Caring for our future: reforming care and support’.
 As part of quality-related plans for care and support, it stated the government’s intention to ‘pilot a new care audit in 2013 to highlight how well residential care providers are delivering dementia care, encouraging them all to improve their care’.

 Audit in social care – Frequently asked questions

 - What is outcome measurement?

 Outcome (noun): A final product or end result; consequence; issue Outcome measurement is a way of measuring the change in a person’s current or future status that can be attributed to preceding social care intervention.
 Outcome measurement can be used for clinical care, social care, audit and research purposes.
 Outcomes are at different levels – national, organisational, local community, individual user.
 Whilst there is a general desire to move away from a narrow focus on the outcomes of specific services and towards user-focus, there are associated challenges.
 Our forthcoming resources address these challenges in more detail.

 - Will care audit lead to additional costs to my organisation?